canyon289/canyon289.github.io/dev/content/NonProgrammerPart3.md

 for it's merits, rather than being scared into it by being told that their previous choices were largely mistakes.

+# Past the flashy titles
+If you look past click bait titles there's some underlying truths to how people generate value from their skills.

+## Writing a program is easy, mastering programming is hard
+I write English.
+There are other people that also write English such as JK Rowling, Tom Clancy, and J.R.R.
+Tolkien.
+Yet those people were paid millions of dollars for their words.
+I doubt anyone will pay me for the words on this  blog.
+The difference is those people have mastered the English language in their own unique way through years of hard work and practice.

+Learning to do program isn't free, even if Youtube videos or books cost $0 dollars online you'll need to spend many hours of your life focusing on learning programming (or any other skill really).

+## Programming skills by themselves are rarely valued
+Pay attention to the skillsets of the people that earned value from programming, usually people like Bill Gates or Mark Zuckerberg are examples.
+Those people were good at programming, but they were also good at other things, especially leadership and figuring out what people wanted.
+A good programmer that can't communicate or work with others usually does not have a great life.
+An unfortunate example of this is Phil Katz, who was an extraordinary programmer, but had trouble working with others and arguably did not have an ideal life in his later days.
+Strongly consider what skills you have that you can work on outside of programming constantly.

+# The ugly truth
+##
 # The Summary
 There's a lot of good reasons to learn how to program, but the reasons above in my opinion are not the right ones.
 If you're deciding to program